singh-man/books/crackingTheCoding/13_java.md

 When might you need ordering in real life?

 - Suppose you were creating a mapping  of names to Person objects.
 You might want to periodically output the people in alphabetical order by name.
 A TreeMap lets you do this.
 - A TreeMap  also offers a way to, given a name, output  the next 10 people.
-This could be useful for a "More"function in many applications.
+This could be useful for a "More" function in many applications.
 - A LinkedHashMap is useful whenever you need the ordering of keys to match the ordering of inser­ tion.
 This might be useful in a caching situation, when you want to delete the oldest item.